ARMmbed/mbed-os-5-docs/docs/reference/configuration/platform-config.md

     Macro name: MBED_CONF_PLATFORM_STDIO_BAUD_RATE
     Value: 9600 (set by library:platform)
 Name: platform.stdio-buffered-serial
     Description: (Applies if target.console-uart is true and stdio-minimal-console-only is false.)
-Use UARTSerial driver to obtain buffered serial I/O on stdin/stdout/stderr.
+Use BufferedSerial driver to obtain buffered serial I/O on stdin/stdout/stderr.
 If false, unbuffered serial_getc and serial_putc are used directly.
     Defined by: library:platform
     No value set
 Name: platform.stdio-convert-newlines
     Description: Enable conversion to standard newlines on stdin/stdout/stderr Defined by: library:platform
-    No value set
+    Macro name: MBED_CONF_PLATFORM_STDIO_CONVERT_NEWLINES
+    Value: 1 (set by library:platform)
 Name: platform.stdio-convert-tty-newlines
     Description: Enable conversion to standard newlines on any tty FILE stream Defined by: library:platform
-    No value set
+    Macro name: MBED_CONF_PLATFORM_STDIO_CONVERT_TTY_NEWLINES
+    Value: 1 (set by library:platform)
 Name: platform.stdio-flush-at-exit
     Description: Enable or disable the flush of standard I/O's at exit.
     Defined by: library:platform